Common Plumbing Vent Problems and How to Fix Them

 Why is the Toilet Bubbling?

-This is the purpose of a venting system.
-If the drain lines in your home have poor venting (as in Figure A, for example), water rushing down the drains will pull water from nearby P-traps.
 The drain in the toilet bowl is basically a P-trap.
 If the problem just started, it’s probably a blocked drain or plumbing vent pipe that needs to be “snaked” out.
 And since the water in the toilet is dropping and gurgling, it’s likely that the problem is near that area.